How to Recover Data After Formatting Your NAS QNAP Turbo Station TS-873U RAID Array

 QNAP Turbo Station TS-873U devices offer various encryption options, including AES 256-bit encryption, SSL/TLS protocols, and support for secure file transfer protocols like SFTP and FTPS.
 By enabling these strong encryption algorithms and protocols, users can enhance the security of their data and minimize the risk of data loss.
 However, it is crucial to ensure that encryption is properly implemented, keys are securely managed, and firmware and software are regularly updated to address any vulnerabilities that may arise.

-Although NAS Turbo Station TS-873U can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-873U can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view